MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/swenum/nf-swenum-ksgetbusenumidentifier.md

  - KsGetBusEnumIdentifier
 ---

-# KsGetBusEnumIdentifier function

 ## -description

-<i>This function is intended for internal use only.</i>
+*This function is intended for internal use only.*

-The <b>KsGetBusEnumIdentifier</b> function retrieves the software bus enumerator identifier for the bus device associated with the given IRP.
+The **KsGetBusEnumIdentifier** function retrieves the software bus enumerator identifier for the bus device associated with the given IRP.

 ## -parameters

 ### -param Irp [in, out]

 Pointer to the IRP that specifies the address and size of the user output buffer to receive the requested bus enumerator identifier.